 Abortion providers have been pushing high-risk abortion drugs on vulnerable women and girls since the U.S. Food and Drug Administration first approved them in 2000.
 Following the U.S. Supreme Court’s decision in Dobbs v.
 Jackson Women’s Health Organization that empowered states to protect life, abortion providers have been advocating for these drugs even more strongly.

 Abortion drugs can cause serious complications in women and girls who take them, which is why North Carolina has enacted commonsense protections around them.
 But one abortion provider is putting profit over the safety of women and girls and attempting to eradicate the safeguards that North Carolina has put in place.
+But two North Carolina elected officials are fighting back.

 Who are Phil Berger and Timothy Moore?

-Phil Berger serves as the president pro tempore of the North Carolina Senate, and Timothy Moore serves as the speaker of the North Carolina House of Representatives.
+Phil Berger serves as the president pro tempore of the North Carolina Senate, and Timothy Moore served as the speaker of the North Carolina House of Representatives.
 As elected officials, both Sen. Berger and Rep. Moore have a unique interest in protecting North Carolina’s laws.

 Alliance Defending Freedom is representing Sen. Berger and Rep. Moore, who intervened in the case on behalf of the General Assembly to defend the North Carolina abortion laws that protect women and girls.